qwbarch/lc-auto-start/README.md

 Simply open multiple instances of the game (via the excecutable file, not steam).
 The first client will automatically host a game, while subsequent clients will join the game hosted on the first client.

-Do note that you will have to wait 5-10 seconds after launching the first client for the other clients to not get stuck while joining.
+Note: You will have to wait 5-10 seconds after launching the first client for the other clients to not get stuck while joining.

 ## I'm not a mod/plugin developer.
 Is this still useful for me?